-COMMENT:An annual business survey to inform the new Economic Development Strategy 2022-2026 and assess the business outlook by business was completed in early 2022.
-100% of businesses (grant recipients) that received support as part of the Business Support Program were incredibly happy with the support and advice, they received because of taking part in the program.
-The 2023 annual business survey is currently open for consultation through Your Say, closing 3 February 2023.
+100% of businesses (grant recipients) that received support as part of the Business Support Program were happy with the support and advice, they received because of taking part in the program.

-OBJECTIVE Educate and Support local business to adapt to an increasing changing environment.
-TARGET: The number of businesses participating in digital solutions STATUS/KPI: In progress.
+Educate and Support local business to adapt to an increasing changing environment.

+The number of businesses participating in digital solutions

+In progress.
 The business support program funds businesses to adapt and innovate their businesses as part of the Economic Support and Stimulus package.

-COMMENT: The following is a summary of programmes supported: Business Support Program Businesses applied to be part of the Business Support program in 2021/22, 77 businesses were approved.
-To date 103 applications have been received of which 63 have been approved and are currently upskilling.
-A further 5 businesses are working with their advisors to refine their scope of works.
-22 businesses have been placed on a waitlist as funds are fully committed, these businesses are being supported in other ways.
-The remaining 13 businesses did not meet the grant criteria.
+The following is a summary of programmes supported:

+- Business Support Program.
+123 businesses applied to be part of the Business Support program in 2021/22, 77 businesses were approved.
+To date 103 applications have been received of which 67 have been approved and are currently upskilling.
+A further 3 businesses are working with their advisors to refine their scope of works.
+22 businesses have been placed on a waitlist as funds are fully committed.
+These businesses are being supported in other ways.
+The remaining 13 businesses did not meet the grant criteria. - 3 businesses are also being supported to participate in the Business SA SAYES and ENCORE mentoring programs

 Sharing the outcomes of the grant program is ongoing through various channels.